St Winifred’s Catholic Primary School

-- Familiarise themselves with the school rules as set out in the parents /carers information booklet and the guidance set out in the home school agreement to support the school in their application.
+- Familiarise themselves with the school expectations and the guidance set out in the home school agreement.

-- Send their child to school in a fit state to learn and inform the school with concerns or change of circumstances that may have an impact on their child’s performance at school.
+- Inform the school with concerns or change of circumstances that may have an impact on their child’s performance at school.
 Members of staff do not want to pry into private lives but if there are changes or upsets at home that might make a child unsettled at school it is better they know this so that any changes of behaviour can be seen and dealt with in context.

 - Inform the class teacher immediately if they feel that their child might be being bullied or be the perpetrator of bullying.

 - Expectations of behaviour are described in specific language that children can understand, and published/displayed prominently around the school.
-These are reproduced in this policy in the section below on ‘Rules’.
+These are reproduced in this policy in the section below on ‘The St Winifred’s Way’.

-- The school’s overarching SMSC (Spiritual, Moral, Social, Cultural) framework, and specifically the Unicef ‘Rights Respecting Schools’ programme helps children to learn and develop healthy relationship skills, peaceful conflict resolution, communication around misunderstandings, and an understanding of their own emotions.
+- The school’s overarching SMSC (Spiritual, Moral, Social, Cultural) framework, helps children to learn and develop healthy relationship skills, peaceful conflict resolution, communication around misunderstandings, and an understanding of their own emotions.

 - The playground has been designed in a way that provides dedicated physical space for quiet time, reflection/cooling off, calm play, as well as zones for more energetic play.
 This is in part to help children self-regulate their emotions and not escalate into conflict.